Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

 ![curl3-web1](./images/curl3-web1.png)

-**NOTE**: *this is only internal configuration so it is local to our LB server.
-These DNS names will neither be resolvable from other servers internally nor from the internet.*
+- **NOTE**: *This is internal configuration only, so it is local to our LB server.
+The DNS names that we have just configured will neither be resolvable from other servers internally nor from the internet.*

 ![success.png](./images/success.png)